Area(s) of Expertise

 About Gregory Saxton

-Gregory D. Saxton is Assistant Professor of Accounting at the Schulich School of Business.
+Gregory D. Saxton is Associate Professor of Accounting at the Schulich School of Business.
 Previously, he was Associate Professor of Communication at the University at Buffalo, SUNY and Associate Professor of Public Administration at SUNY, College at Brockport, and has taught at Virginia Commonwealth University and the Singapore Institute of Management.
 He has received PhDs in Political Science from Claremont Graduate University (2000) and in Accounting from York University (2016).
 He also received a M.A. in Public Policy from Claremont Graduate University, an M.A. in Political Science from McGill University, and a B.A. in Political Science from the University of Victoria.
 He has worked for the California state government and as a consultant for nonprofit organizations.

 Greg’s research focuses on the role and effects of technology – especially Big Data and social media – on the flow of information to and from organizations, particularly nonprofit organizations.
 His research has been widely published in an array of highly ranked business and social science journals, including Accounting, Organizations and Society, Journal of Business Ethics, Nonprofit and Voluntary Sector Quarterly, Journal of Communication, Public Administration Review, Australian Accounting Review, Information Systems Management, the British Journal of Political Science, and the Journal of Accounting and Public Policy.
 He also serves on the editorial boards of Nonprofit and Voluntary Sector Quarterly and Voluntaristics Review and has won Best Paper awards from the National Communication Association, the International Communication Association, the Association for Research on Nonprofit Organizations and Voluntary Action, and the American Review of Public Administration.